ChimeraTK/DeviceAccess/doc/spec_TransferElement.md

 * 4.1 preXxx() is part of the operation, not of the actual transfer.
 In case of reads with AccessMode::wait_for_new_data the transfer is asynchonousy initiated by the device and not connected to the operation.
 Hence backend implementations usually have an empty doPreWrite(), but decorator-like implementations still can use it to execute preparatory tasks.

+* 4.3.1 In write operations the buffer might be swapped out in doPreRead() and swapped back in doPostRead() to restore it for non-destructive read operations to avoid copying of large arrays.

 * 5. Reason: It might be that the user buffer has to be swapped out during the transfer (while taking away the ownership of the calling code), and this must be restored in the postXxx action.

 * 8.2.2 This allows to discard values inside a continuation of a cppext::future_queue.
 It is used e.g. by the ControlSystemAdapter's BidirectionalProcessArray.
 [TBD: It could be replaced by a feature of the cppext::future_queue allowing to reject values in continuations...]